 Better Cotton has a unique business model, with members paying a membership fee and non-member users of the Better Cotton Platform paying a service fee to access the platform.
 Our membership and Better Cotton Platform fees fund our own operations and administrative costs, allowing us to provide services to our members, maintain strong governance, uphold the integrity of the standard system, and encourage brands, retailers and other market players to buy more Better Cotton.
 There’s also a fee for brands and retailers that varies according to how much Better Cotton they consume.
 Importantly, it’s this fee – we call it the Volume-Based Fee, levied on every tonne of cotton – that generates the majority of our income, and this all goes directly to supporting learning and assurance activities for farmers in the field, allowing all farmers to participate in our programme’s training and capacity building for free.
 To date, Better Cotton has raised over €100 million to train more than three million cotton farmers and workers in over 20 countries.
 Learn more about how we are funded

 The Better Cotton GIF identifies and makes strategic investments in Better Cotton field-level programmes and innovations.
-It is one part of our two-pronged our Capacity Building Programme .
+It is one part of our two-pronged Capacity Building Programme .
 Next to the Better Cotton Standard System, field-level investments made through the Better Cotton GIF play an important role in enabling us to reach more farmers and train them on sustainable farming practices.

 Better Cotton Retailers and Brand Members contribute to the Fund through a fee based on the volume of Better Cotton they procure and declare (Volume-Based Fee or VBF).
 This fee enables brands to support field level programmes directly and efficiently.
 Additionally, the Better Cotton GIF invites global institutional donors and government agencies to match the fees contributed by the private sector.
-The Better Cotton GIF requests and encourages Implementing Partners to increasingly contribute to the projects they are running.
+The Better Cotton GIF requests and encourages Programme Partners to increasingly contribute to the projects they are running.
 Find out more about the Better Growth and Innovation Fund.

 At the end of 2020, Better Cotton had more than 2,100 members spanning the cotton supply chain.
 Find members in our updated list.